ToucanToco/toucan-connectors/README.md

 make test
 ```

-Some connectors are tested using mocks (cf. `trello`) other are tested by making calls to data providers (cf. `elasticsearch`) running on the system in docker containers.
+Some connectors are tested using mocks (cf. `trello`), others are tested by making calls to data providers (cf. `elasticsearch`) running on the system in docker containers.
 The required images are in the `tests/docker-compose.yml` file, they need to be pulled (cf. `pytest --pull`) to run the relevant tests.

 ## Adding a connector